Wanneer welke planten planten? Een handig overzicht

 When to plant which plants?
 A handy overview

 Don't panic!
-We're here to help!
+We're happy to help!

-Why are we planting at this time?
+Why are we planting right now?

 Overview table: when to plant which plant?